litestar-org/litestar-fullstack/README.md

 ╭─ Commands ───────────────────────────────────────────────────────────────────╮
 │ create-database                 Creates an empty postgres database and       │ │                                 executes migrations                          │
+│ create-user                     Create a user                                │
+│ export-openapi                  Generate an OpenAPI Schema.                  │ │ export-typescript-types         Generate TypeScript specs from the OpenAPI   │ │                                 schema.                                      │
 │ generate-random-key             Admin helper to generate random character    │ │                                 string.                                      │
-│ purge-database                  Drops all tables.                            │
-│ reset-database                  Executes migrations to apply any outstanding │ │                                 database structures.                         │
+│ promote-to-superuser            Promotes a user to application superuser     │ │ purge-database                  Drops all tables.                            │ │ reset-database                  Executes migrations to apply any outstanding │ │                                 database structures.                         │